-Teachers are encouraged to use the distributional resources and activities that cater to their students' unique learning styles and needs.
+Teachers are encouraged to use the draft modules of the study material as a guide and supplement their teaching with additional resources and activities that cater to their students' unique learning styles and needs.
 Collaboration and feedback are vital; therefore, we welcome suggestions for improvement, especially by the teachers, in improving upon the content of the study material.

-This material is copyrighted and should not be printed without the permission of the NCERT-PSSCIVE
+This material is copyrighted and should not be printed without the permission of the NCERT-PSSCIVE.